NationalSecurityAgency/ghidra/Ghidra/Configurations/Public_Release/src/global/docs/ChangeHistory.md

 * _Debugger:Trace_.
 Fixed several issues in R*-Tree and Snapshot indices to speed up Debugger UI when populated with extremely large traces.
 (GP-6550)
 * _Decompiler_.
 Fixed a highlight bug in the Decompiler's snapshot that was introduced in 12.0.5/12.1.
 (GP-6751)
 * _Decompiler_.
 Added a limit to the number of _"bad data"_ exceptions the Decompiler can catch before aborting the function.
 (GP-6945, Issue #9086)
 * _Decompiler_.
-Fixed regression where the Decompiler did not recover function pointer names for ARM/THUMB code.
+Fixed a regression where the Decompiler did not recover function pointer names for ARM/THUMB code.
 (GP-6979, Issue #8471, #8990)
 * _Decompiler_.
 Fixed a bug causing a _"Conditional execution: Illegal op in iblock"_ exception.
 (GP-7058, Issue #9282)
 * _Decompiler_.
 Fixed a symbol resolution bug in the Decompiler, eliminating tokens similar to `stack0xffffffffffffff30`.
 (GP-7080, Issue #6722)
 * _Documentation_.
 Fixed broken links and examples in GhidraDocs.
 (GP-7091, Issue #9366)
 * _DWARF_.
 Fixed an issue with reading DWARF v5 indirect-indexed addresses in golang 1.25+ binaries.
 (GP-7204)
+* _DWARF_.
+Now preventing the dereferencing of sym-linked DWARF debug files found in the same directory that a binary was imported from.
+(GP-7242)
+* _FileSystems_.
+The squashfs inode table is now limited to a sane, max size when reading.
+(GP-7232)
+* _FileSystems_.
+The number of files that will be indexed when opening a file system container is now limited to a max size.
+(GP-7239)
+* _FileSystems_.
+Added validation for FSRL MD5 values being read.
+(GP-7241)
 * _Function_.
 The function editor now applies storage assignment rules specific to varargs functions (when appropriate).
 (GP-6776, Issue #9091, #9101)
 * _GhidraURL_.
 Corrected issues related to '+' character presence in local project path/name or in project content pathnames.
 (GP-7043, Issue #9373)
 * _Graphing_.
 Fixed the broken append graph option.
 (GP-6761)
 * _GUI_.
-Fixed a minor listing selection display bug where inter-field selections were selecting areas below the line containing the selection.
+Fixed a minor Listing selection display bug where inter-field selections were selecting areas below the line containing the selection.
 (GP-6522)
 * _GUI_.
 Fixed a Symbol Tree bug related to group nodes that prevented new namespaces and classes from being correctly added to the tree.
 (GP-6606, Issue #9054)
 * _GUI_.
 Fixed a bug in GTab panel that was leaving an orphaned, highlighted tab.
 (GP-6760)
 * _GUI_.
 Added a theming fix to allow FlatLaf border colors to be changed.
 (GP-6828, Issue #9178)